Time-shift selection for reservoir computing using a rank-revealing QR algorithm: Introduction

 In this work, we consider a recently-developed technique: augmenting the reservoir matrix with time-shifted versions of the reservoir states \cite{del2021reservoir, carroll2022time}.
 This time-shifting technique has been shown to enable good performance for reservoirs as small as five nodes \cite{carroll2022time}.
 The crucial question addressed here is how to choose the time-shifts.

 Del Frate et al. chose the node/time-shift combinations randomly \cite{del2021reservoir}, and Carroll et al. chose ordered time-shifts \cite{carroll2022time}.
-In this work, we present a method to determine the optimal node/time-shift combinations by first creating the matrix $\mathbf{\Omega^{(2)}}$ of all nodes and time-shifts up to $\tau_{max}$, then retaining only the best $M_{red}$ node/time-shift combinations.
+In this work, we present a method to determine the node/time-shift combinations by first creating the matrix $\mathbf{\Omega^{(2)}}$ of all nodes and time-shifts up to $\tau_{max}$, then retaining only the most linearly independent $M_{red}$ node/time-shift combinations.
+These combinations are identified using a rank-revealing QR algorithm, which is based on the standard QR factorization \cite{olver2006applied}.
 A significant benefit of this method is that it does not require a model of the system, and therefore is directly applicable to analog RCs, for which a model may not exist.
-Additionally, our optimization is not task dependent.
-We find that our optimal time-shifts often result in significantly enhanced performance compared with random time-shifts.
+Additionally, our method is not task dependent.
+There are times when one may want to set up a reservoir in a task-independent way; for example, one may want to perform more than one task simultaneously (e.g., observer and prediction tasks, as we do here).
+We find that our choice of time-shifts often result in significantly enhanced performance compared with random time-shifts in both opto-electronic and digital $tanh$ RCs.